aiex718/Google-Photo-Export-Exif-Fix/README.md

 # Google-Photo-Export-Exif-Fix
-A tool to edit photo exif exported from Google photo or takeout, currently only implimented DateTimeOriginal from json to exif.
+A tool to read json exported from Google photo or takeout, then write to image exif metadata.

+Currently only modify DateTimeOriginal in exif, lastwrite and creation time of the file.

 # Requirements
 * [.Net 5.0](https://dotnet.microsoft.com/download/dotnet/5.0)